It's no secret sitting is killing us – that's why it's our mission to set the world in motion.

 - Adjustable DIY standing desk for under $200: http://imperialwicket.com/diy-adjustable-stand-up-desk-for-under-175/

 Pros: Creating your own workspace is awesome because it allows you to test the waters and practice spending part of your day standing as you adopt your new habit.
-We’re also big fans of creating our own stand up desks because we’d rather save our money for something like…well…you’ll see on January 12th.
+We’re also big fans of creating our own standup desks because we’d rather save our money for something like a FluidStance® deck.

-Cons: DIY desks can look a little scrappy and depending on how elaborate you get, you may still end up shelling out a few bucks on your materials.
-If you build something that requires substantial building, be sure you either have a little experience with tools, or grab a handy friend to help you.
+Cons: DIY desks can look a little scrappy and, depending on how elaborate you get, you may still end up shelling out a few bucks on your materials.
+If you build something that requires substantial building, be sure you either have a little experience with tools or can grab a handy friend to help you.

-About: This adjustable desk was a loyal friend to us during our own stand sit testing.
-The Kangaroo is just one of many ErgoDesktop adjustable desk options and we loved it for it's easy adjustability.
-Available at: http://www.ergodesktop.com/content/kangaroo-0
+About: This adjustable desk was a loyal friend to us during our own stand/sit testing.
+The Kangaroo is just one of many ErgoDesktop adjustable desk options and we loved it for its easy adjustability.
+Available at: https://www.ergodesktop.com/kangaroo

 Pros: This adjustable desk earns extra points for allowing users to separately adjust the workspace and monitor, allowing for personalized ergonomic support.